test-it

 Both review-it and test-it (with the review feature enabled) support --recover <RUN_ID_OR_PATH> to continue an interrupted agent review into an existing run directory.
 Recovery reuses the same reports/ folder and appends to review-progress.jsonl when agent progress is enabled.
 It does not create a new run id.

 There are no recover-specific environment variables (for example no REVIEW_IT_RECOVER_RUN or TEST_IT_RECOVER_RUN).
-Review-it config is review.yaml or test.yaml at the config root.
+Review-it config is test.yaml at the config root.

 Commands